menu

 Overview

 Clayton is a tiny village located in the state of Michigan.
 With a population of 318 people and just one neighborhood, Clayton is the 621st largest community in Michigan.
-Clayton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Clayton was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce